 Feeling and the sketch

 The chapter featured in this Post tells how, over the centuries, artists changed the way they conceived the function of the sketch.
 From being a step in the Academic method, by which predetermined elements were organised into a composition, it was used in more open-ended essentially Modernist ways.
-This chapter also explains what I mean by drawing with the “feel-system” and, in doing so, prepares readers for the crucial role it plays in later chapters.
+The chapter also explains what I mean by drawing with the “feel-system” and, in doing so, prepares readers for the crucial role it plays in later chapters.
 For this reason it is key to the ideas developed in my book.

 Chapter 4 – “The sketch and the feel-system”